 A recovery plan has been prepared to ensure recovery of the southern cassowary and is set out in accordance with Part 13, Division 5 of the EPBC Act.

 The stated overall objective of the cassowary recovery plan is to ‘protect cassowaries, habitats and corridors from threats through better planning, monitoring and community involvement’.
 The recovery plan states the necessary actions required to protect important populations of cassowaries, as well as how to manage and reduce threatening processes.
 The recovery plan provides a planned and logical framework for key interest groups and government agencies to coordinate their work.
 The Cassowary Recovery Team coordinates implementation of the recovery plan.

 State of Queensland

-The Wet Tropics population of the cassowary is listed as Endangered under Queensland’s Nature Conservation Act 1992 and it is ranked as a critical priority by the Department of Environment and Resource Management.
+The Wet Tropics population of the cassowary is listed as Endangered under Queensland’s Nature Conservation Act 1992 and it is ranked as a critical priority by the Department of Environment and Heritage Protection.
 The Cape York populations are listed as Vulnerable and are ranked as a medium priority.